Cisco-Learning/Learning-Content-Template/README.md

       `Cisco/toroman-Update_to_Workflow-20211101`
       `NIIT/bob-Intro_to_NA-20211106`

-   - To create a new branch is the following command line git commands:
+   - To create a new branch is the following command line Git commands:

       ```shell
       git checkout -b <NEW BRANCH NAME>